vuejs/vuefire/README.md

 Note: _This repository contains the code for `vuefire` and `vuexfire` packages:_

+_Current version only supports Cloud Store.
+Support for both Realtime Database and Cloud Store will be added in the future.
+If you need to use Realtime Database, use [v1.x.x of vuefire](https://github.com/vuejs/vuefire/tree/v1) or [v2.x.x of vuexfire](https://github.com/posva/vuexfire)_

 ## Packages

 | Package                        | version                                                                       | Description                                    |